Convex-Dev/design/cad/004_accounts/README.md

 If a state transition causes an update to information in the account record (e.g. changing a definition in the environment), the new state MUST reflect the account update.

 The account record (`AccountStatus` in the standard reference implementation) MUST be a valid CVM Record data structure with Keyword keys as follows:
-- `:sequence` - sequence number of the account, initally `0`
+- `:sequence` - sequence number of the account, initially `0`
 - `:key` - account key, may be `nil` to indicate an actor, otherwise a 32 byte Blob representing an Ed25519 public key
-- `:balance` - integer balance of the account in Convex copper coins
+- `:balance` - balance of the account in Convex copper coins (a 64-bit natural number)
-- `:allowance` - unused memory allowance of the account, normally `0` but may be higher (e.g. if a memory accounting refund occured)
+- `:allowance` - unused memory allowance of the account, normally `0` but may be higher (e.g. if a memory accounting refund occurred)
 - `:holdings` - map of holdings of the account, attributed to any other accounts which have utilised `set-holding` (e.g. token actors)
 - `:controller` - a controller account, which has the power to issue commands for this account (e.g. `eval-as`)
 - `:environment` - a map of symbols to defined values in the account, initially `{}`